 Use this data to create user personas and engage in some competitive brand analysis to discover who your competitors are targeting.

-Do you want to target GenZ in Germany or millennials in Argentina?
+Do you want to target GenZ in Germany, millennials in Argentina or digital natives in Japan?
 You need to know who your audience is and what they are interested in.

 Website translation is a step towards personalization.

 By giving the correct information in languages your consumers understand, you will increase engagement, trust and as a result improve conversions.

 Once you’ve identified your audience and completed your research, you need to prepare your website from a code perspective.

 Coding and other software development work will be an important step to becoming multilingual.
 Forming the basis of internationalization, localization, and translation.

 Internationalization, or i18n, as it’s called in the coding world, is the process of transforming code through the following methods:

 - Dynamic UI expansion